 Phlebotomy is an accessible career that requires a minimal amount of training and education.
 Compared to other similar healthcare careers, phlebotomists are compensated decently.

-According to the most recent BLS data, the median annual salary in the U.S. across all jobs was around $57,200, which is considerably higher than the average phlebotomist salary, but many jobs require a college education.
+According to the most recent BLS data, the median annual salary in the U.S. across all jobs was around $59,436, which is higher than the average phlebotomist salary, but many jobs require a college education.

 The following list compares the average median salary of phlebotomists with those of other similar careers: